Welcome to Course Charted

 I finished university with two degrees: Economics and Psychology.
 I completed both with a perfect GPA and a packed extracurriculars schedule.

-I was in the Honors College, President of the Economics Club, and Captain of the Mock Trail team.
+I was in the Honors College, President of the Economics Club, and Captain of the Mock Trial team.

-My parents say that I wanted to be a lawyer since elementary school.
-I don’t remember this.
+My parents say that I wanted to be a lawyer since elementary school, but I don’t remember that.
 I don’t know when that idea first popped into my head.
 But wanting to be a lawyer was a feeling that was always with me.